gvwilson/thirdbit/src/fiction/still-book/index.md

 Crest-of-the-Wave to get bad news?*

 The old bandstand was four blocks from the market.
 As Still approached it, she heard a strange sound.
-There it was again---something was squawking up ahead.
+There it was again—something was squawking up ahead.
 She couldn't imagine what it was, but it sounded awful.
 She tiptoed the last half block and pressed herself against the side of the bandstand shell, just in time to hear a petulant voice say,